tka-andrew/SystemDesignExamples/22_PublishSubscribe/README.md

 - Idempotent Operation = an operation that has the same ultimate outcome regardless of how many times it is performed

+- Some examples of idempotent operations:
+    - Updating a phone number in a bank account
+    - Unsubscribing from a email list
+    - Making a Slack channel private
+    - Marking an email as read

+- Some examples of non-idempotent operations:
+    - Increasing like count
+    - Adding a new post

+- An example use case of Pub/Sub pipeline:
+    - Facebook News Feed handles sharing new posts on relevant people's news feeds in real time

 ## To run this example
 1. Open a terminal and run the server:
     ```